 - Construction Air Quality Impacts.
 The daily construction emissions will exceed the SCAQMD significance thresholds for ROG (reactive organic gases).
-Therefore, the mass daily construction-related impacts associated with the proposed project would be significant. - Operational Air Quality Impacts.
-The proposed project would also generate operational emissions that would still exceed the thresholds for ROG, NO_x, and PM10.
-As a result, the City of Commerce in its capacity as Lead Agency for the project would be required to adopt a Statement of Overriding Considerations with respect to air quality impacts.
+Therefore, the mass daily construction-related impacts associated with the proposed project would be significant.
+As a result, the City of Commerce, in its capacity as Lead Agency for the project, would be required to adopt a Statement of Overriding Considerations with respect to short-term (construction) air quality impacts. - Operational Air Quality Impacts.
+The proposed project would also generate operational emissions that would still exceed the thresholds for ROG, NOx, and PM10.
+As a result, the City of Commerce in its capacity as Lead Agency for the project would be required to adopt a Statement of Overriding Considerations with respect to operational air quality impacts.

 - Greenhouse Gas Impacts.
 The project-related operational emissions (direct and indirect) would result in 19,480 MTCO2E/year.
 This figure represents the estimated mitigated emissions, which includes the use of energy and water efficient appliances and fixtures, the location of the nearest bus stops, the project's infill nature, and that the project contains a mix of uses.
-Despite the use of in-program mitigation measures, the project's operational GHG emissions are still expected to exceed the 10,000 MTCO2E/year thresholds. - Traffic Impacts.
-When considering Future with Truck Traffic and Project if the specific intersection improvements are determined to be infeasible during the design process, the following four study intersections would remain significantly impacted after mitigation: Atlantic Boulevard & Telegraph Road; I-5 Northbound Ramps/Camfield Avenue & Telegraph Road; I-5 Ramps/Commerce Casino & Telegraph Road; and, Washington Boulevard & Telegraph Road. - Cumulative Air Quality Impacts.
+Despite the use of in-program mitigation measures, the project's operational GHG emissions are still expected to exceed the 10,000 MTCO2E/year thresholds.
+As a result, the City of Commerce in its capacity as Lead Agency for the project would be required to adopt a Statement of Overriding Considerations with respect to greenhouse gas impacts. - Traffic Impacts.
+When considering Future with Truck Traffic and Project if the specific intersection improvements are determined to be infeasible during the design process, the following four study intersections would remain significantly impacted after mitigation: Atlantic Boulevard & Telegraph Road; I-5 Northbound Ramps/Camfield Avenue & Telegraph Road; I-5 Ramps/Commerce Casino & Telegraph Road; and, Washington Boulevard & Telegraph Road.
+As a result, the City of Commerce in its capacity as Lead Agency for the project would be required to adopt a Statement of Overriding Considerations with respect to traffic impacts. - Cumulative Air Quality Impacts.
 To determine if the project would result in a cumulatively considerable net increase of any criteria pollutant for which the region is classified as non-attainment, a cumulative impact analysis was performed to evaluate the combined air quality impacts of any given project and the impacts from existing and proposed future developments in the area.
-The analysis determined that the cumulative air emissions exceeded the SCAQMD thresholds for NOx. - Cumulative Greenhouse Gas Impacts.
+The analysis determined that the cumulative air emissions exceeded the SCAQMD thresholds for NOx.
+As a result, the City of Commerce in its capacity as Lead Agency for the project would be required to adopt a Statement of Overriding Considerations with respect to cumulative air quality impacts. - Cumulative Greenhouse Gas Impacts.
 The related projects would generate 69,468 pounds of CO2E on a daily basis.
 This translates into 11,525 metric tons of CO2E annually.
 The SCAQMD's threshold is 10,000 metric tons of GHG annually.
 As a result, the potential cumulative GHG impacts are considered to be cumulatively significant.
+As a result, the City of Commerce in its capacity as Lead Agency for the project would be required to adopt a Statement of Overriding Considerations with respect to cumulative greenhouse gas impacts.